smyng91/smyng91.github.io/_pages/about.md

 News
 ======
-* My collaboration with INL just won $1.5M Laboratory Directed Research and Development (LDRD) grant from the DE!
+* My joint proposal with INL won $1.5M Laboratory Directed Research and Development (LDRD) grant from the DE!
+This will be a 3-year project starting in October 2021.

 Research Interests
 ======